-4th offense: Administration reserves the right to issue disciplinary action based on the severity of the violation and in accordance with the MDCPS Student Code of Conduct.
+Administration reserves the right to issue disciplinary action based on the severity of the violation and in 4th offense:

 The school will abide by the Miami Dade County Student Code of Conduct when enforcing consequences.
-Handbook can be accessed http://ehandbooks.dadeschools.net/policies/90/index.htm
+Handbook can be accessed http://ehandbooks.dadeschoo:s.net/policies/90/index.htm

-Below is a list of behaviors and range of corrective strategies level I-V.
+Below is a list of behaviors and range of corrective strategies level 1-V.